Darkodaaa/Focus/README.md

 ## Planned
     More updates to software are on the way!
 These are features that are currently not done yet!
    - **Animations:** You'll be able to animate these holograms hover you like.
-   - **More file type to convert from:** Maybe I'll add the usage of file like 2dj or even blockbench json files.
+   - **More file types usable:** Maybe I'll add the usage of file like 2dj or even blockbench json files.
    - **More client side options:** More options like custom overlays, scaling & etc.